bpsdesigns/ai/content/contact/index.md

 authorbox: false
 images:
 - 'img/contact-us.png'
-description: Thank you for visiting Artificial Insights.
-Whether you’re a devoted podcast listener, an avid blog reader, or simply someone passionate about artificial intelligence, we want to hear from you!
+description: Join Artificial Insights!
+Dive into AI content and share your passion.
+Perfect for podcast listeners, blog readers, and AI enthusiasts.
 ---

 Thank you for visiting Artificial Insights.
 Whether you’re a devoted podcast listener, an avid blog reader, or simply someone passionate about artificial intelligence, we want to hear from you!